 Burlington is a medium-sized city located in the state of Iowa.
 With a population of 25,410 people and seven constituent neighborhoods, Burlington is the 19th largest community in Iowa.
-Burlington has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Burlington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

+Burlington is a somewhat ethnically-diverse city.
 The people who call Burlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burlington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Burlington include Irish, English, Swedish, and French .
+Important ancestries of people in Burlington include Irish, English, Swedish, and Dutch.

 The most common language spoken in Burlington is English.
 Other important languages spoken here include Spanish and German.